Students considering applying to the Medical Imaging Program should be aware of the following information:

 Students in the radiologic technology program will be required to purchase textbooks and incur the following additional approximate expenses:

-RDT 202-Summer Clinical between Spring I and Fall II(Cost = 2 credits times the current tuition per credit).
+RDT 100 – Summer prior to the start of the Program and RDT 202- Summer Clinical between Spring l and Fall ll (Cost = 4 credits total times the current tuition per credit).

 Transportation and/or parking cost for clinical rotations (Dependent upon clinical site)